 You can buy omamori for yourself or as souvenirs—even if you’re not superstitious or religious, these can convey well-wishes to family and friends.

 Omamori usually come in the form of cute little pouches with prayers or sutras inside (you’re not supposed to rip them open, though), but some shrines and temples sell them in different shapes, too.
 (Tokyo Daijingu’s key-shaped omamori, said to “unlock” the heart of your Mr./Ms. Right, is one example.)

 There’s an omamori for pretty much everything—good luck in general, love, career/employment, studies, health, child-bearing, safe transportation, your heart’s desire, money, passing exams, happiness, traffic safety, warding off evil, success, and more.
 You might also find some pretty specific and unique omamori at some temples.
 Kanda Myojin, being located near the hub of electronics and geekery that is Akihabara, has an omamori to protect your gadgets.

 It’s said that it’s best to not keep omamori for more than a year, because they supposedly lose their effect after a while.
 At the same time, it’s considered rude to the gods to throw an omamori away, so the right way to say goodbye to an omamori is to take it to a temple or a shrine.
 Of course, if you’re not a believer and/or you don’t have the time or means to visit Japan to dispose of an omamori, there’s no harm in holding on to an omamori for years.
 And if you lose your omamori, don’t worry too much.
-According to belief, it’s because the omamori is doing your job—protecting you from evil, about to grant your wish, or whatever.
+According to belief, it’s because the omamori is doing its job — protecting you from evil, about to grant your wish, or whatever.
 (Losing it on purpose, however, is a different story!)